alexwalterhiggins/TSRCT/TSRCT White Paper.md

 - **Applied:** Focuses on the practical application and implementation of theoretical concepts in real-world scenarios.
 Identifies best practices and case studies that illustrate successful AI integration.
 Develops guidelines and toolkits to assist organizations in practical application of AI strategies. *Involves inductive thinkng*.

-- **Content:** Pertains to the specific knowledge, data, and information that drive AI development and utilization.
-Geneartes specific insights that address mission-specific challenges and opportunities of AI adoption, recognizing the unique needs and contexts of various sectors. *Involves abductive thinking*.
+- **Content:** Pertains to the specific data, knowledge, and information that drive AI use case development and utilization.
+Geneartes specific insights that address mission-specific challenges and opportunities of AI adoption, recognizing the unique needs and constraints of specific AI-enabled capabilities. *Involves abductive thinking*.

 ### Implementation Approaches (TO-DO)

 Effective implementation of the TSRCT framework involves customization to align with specific organizational needs.
 This strategy emphasizes the importance of cross-functional teams to drive AI initiatives, continuous learning through feedback loops, and establishing clear metrics for monitoring and evaluation.
 By iteratively refining AI strategies, organizations can realize greater value from AI investments.

-The framework can be applied using varied approaches, for example:
+The framework can be applied under a variety of scenarios, including (but not limited to):
-* Developing bespoke lines of inquiry using unique combinations of elements (illustrated later)
+* Developing bespoke lines of inquiry using unique combinations of elements (illustrated as a case study)
 * Investigating the interconnections within dimensions (e.g., Human-Process-Technology relationships within the Resource dimension)
 * Defining and addressing organizational outcomes around AI adoption at the appropriate level of detail and abstraction